texfaq/texfaq.github.io/FAQ-filesused.md

 date: 2014-06-10
 ---

-# All the files used by this document

 When you're sharing a document with someone else (perhaps as part of a co-development cycle) it's as well to arrange that both correspondents have the same set of auxiliary files, as well as the document in